Posted: 02/14/2023 | BY: Content Writer

-- Their name translates into “Little Lion” because of their relation to the Tibetan Buddhist God of Learning, who legend says travelled with a small lion dog that could transform into a fully-grown lion.
+- Their name translates into “Little Lion” because of their relation to the Tibetan Buddhist God of Learning, who legend says traveled with a small lion dog that could transform into a fully-grown lion.

 - Celebrities love a Shih Tzu!
-Nichole Richie, Mariah Carey, Beyoncé, Colin Farrell, Bill Gates and Queen Elizabeth II have all owned a Shih Tzu.
+Nichole Richie, Mariah Carey, Beyoncé, Colin Farrell, Bill Gates, and Queen Elizabeth II have all owned a Shih Tzu.

 - Shih Tzus are a double-coated breed.
 A second coat develops when your dog reaches around seven months old.